 Go cross country skiing or snow shoeing along many of the trails throughout the county.
 Long Point State Park, Lake Erie State Park, Chautauqua Institution, and the Jamestown Audubon Center offer dedicated trails and open spaces.
 Join Evergreen Outfitters for guided snowshoe hikes planned around weather conditions.

 Memories, nostalgic and newly made, are waiting at the Fenton History Center.
-Held November 26, 2015 to January 16, 2016, the Center’s annual holiday exhibit, “Rockin’ Around the Christmas Tree”, fills four floors of the elegant 1863 Fenton Mansion and includes a dozen decorated Christmas trees.
+Held November 25, 2016 to January 21, 2017, the Center’s annual holiday exhibit, The 2017 exhibit, “Space Age Christmas” will feature a wide variety of decorated trees and other “bright” symbols of the season.
+Explore the reason the Christmas tree is one of the most popular symbols of Christmas, and learn about various traditions and customs celebrated around the world such as Kwanzaa, Chanukah, Los Posadas, and Christmas in Sweden and Italy.
 Listen to Christmas carols, learn about Jamestown’s holiday traditions, and visit the gift shop.
-Returning in 2015, costumed museum guides will take visitors on candlelight tours of the mansion on Saturday evenings in December.
+Returning in 2016, costumed museum guides will take visitors on candlelight tours of the mansion on Saturday evenings in December.

 Winter is a great time to stop at the wineries in Lake Erie Wine Country.
 Tasting rooms are less crowded, the experience is more educational and intimate, and many new vintages are released.
 Also winter and Ice Wine, a specialty dessert wine unique to the northern climate, just naturally go together.
-Visit during the annual Wine and Chocolate Weekend, February 12-14, 2016 for a special Valentine’s treat.
+Visit during the annual Wine and Chocolate Weekend, February 17-19, 2017 for a post Valentine’s treat.
 Each of the participating wineries will pair a luscious chocolate creation with a wine accompaniment.
-On January 16, 2016, the Grape Discovery Center in Westfield will host “Frozen”, an ice wine festival featuring regional ice and dessert wines, ice carvings, and a bonfire.

 Try seasonal brews during a tour at Southern Tier Brewing Company.
 Stop by the Empty Pint Brewery Pub for a selection of 14 draught beers, including some guest taps, Wednesday through Saturday evenings, and Saturday and Sunday afternoons.
 Hickory smoked pulled pork, meatloaf, and cheese sandwiches, snacks and non-alcoholic beverages are also on the menu.
 Arrive early on Saturday and take a 45 minute guided tour of the brewery at 12:15, 1:00, 1:45, 2:30, 3:15 or 4 pm.
 Tours are $15, available on a first come basis, and often sell out.
 They also take place in a working production facility that may be hot, cold, wet and noisy, so be prepared.